sandeepsa1/ml/README.md

 ### 25-finding-best-learning-rate-range
 How to find the optimal learning rate range and from this range finding the most suitable learning rate.

+### 26-finding-best-layer-node-configuration
+Finding an optimal configuration of number of hidden layers and the number of nodes within each layer.